llaumgui/seedboxsync/docs/configuration.md

 Ping service is called by `--ping` argument.

-Currently only [Healthchecks](https://github.com/healthchecks/healthchecks) ping service is supported.
+Currently, only [Healthchecks](https://github.com/healthchecks/healthchecks) ping service is supported.

 #### Healthchecks